lorinc/ai-pilot-assessment-engine/docs/architecture_summary.md

 ## Core Architecture Principles

-### 1. Factor-Centric Design
+### 1. Factor-Centric Design with Scoped Instances
 **Everything links to factors.** The system doesn't track arbitrary conversations—it extracts evidence about specific organizational factors (data_quality, ml_infrastructure, team_skills, etc.) and maintains a cumulative journal for each.

-**Key insight:** Instead of event sourcing every utterance, we journal only meaningful factor updates.
-This reduces storage by 83% while maintaining full provenance.
+**Key insight:** Factors can have multiple scoped instances (e.g., data_quality for "sales/Salesforce CRM" vs "finance/SAP ERP").
+This enables domain/system-specific assessments while maintaining organizational truth across projects.

+**Scoped Factor Model:** Each factor instance has a scope defined by domain, system, and team dimensions.
+The system intelligently matches the most specific applicable instance for any query, falling back to generic assessments when specific ones don't exist.

 ### 2. Hybrid Knowledge Model
 - **Static domain knowledge** (factors, archetypes, scales) → Cloud Storage, loaded into memory (NetworkX graph)
 - **Dynamic user data** (factor values, journal entries) → Firestore, queried on-demand
 - **Lookup pattern:** Static graph provides structure, Firestore provides user-specific values

-### 3. Cumulative Inference
+### 3. Cumulative Inference with Scope Matching
-Factor values are **synthesized from ALL journal entries**, not single mentions.
+Factor values are **synthesized from ALL evidence for that scope**, not single mentions.
 Confidence increases with consistent evidence.
+The system uses intelligent scope matching to find the most applicable assessment:
+- **Exact match:** Query for "sales/Salesforce" finds exact instance (confidence: 1.0)
+- **Generic fallback:** Query for "sales/data_warehouse" falls back to "sales/all systems" (confidence: 0.86)
+- **No match:** Query for "manufacturing" returns None if not assessed

-LLM re-synthesizes on demand for "why?" questions.
+LLM re-synthesizes on demand for "why?" questions, considering scope hierarchy.

 ### 4. Real-Time Streaming
 - **LLM responses:** Stream tokens as generated (Vertex AI streaming API)